ipetkov/crane/docs/API.md

   - Default value: `p: p.stdenv`
 * `version`: the version of the derivation
   - Default value: the version listed in `Cargo.toml`
-* `noCrossToolchainEnv`: disables the default configuration of the cross-compilation toolchain using `mkCrossToolchainEnv`.
-Useful if you want to perform this configuration yourself.
-  - Default value: `false`

 #### Remove attributes
 The following attributes will be removed before being lowered to